- Learn how to use

 Mitigate analytics discrepancies

-As discussed in this article on troubleshooting analytics discrepancies, there are several reasons why the numbers you see in Optimizely Web Experimentation may not match what you see in your analytics platform.
+As discussed in troubleshooting analytics discrepancies, there are several reasons why the numbers you see in Optimizely Web Experimentation may not match what you see in your analytics platform.
 One common cause of discrepancies is timing.

-Typically, the Optimizely Web Experimentation snippet will be implemented high in the head of your pages.
-This ensures that Optimizely Web Experimentation can initialize quickly and run variation code to manipulate content without causing page flashing.
+Typically, the Optimizely Web Experimentation snippet is implemented high in your page's head.
+This lets Optimizely Web Experimentation initialize quickly and run variation code to manipulate content without causing page flashing.
 By contrast, analytics tracking code is frequently implemented to fire later during page load, usually in the body of the document.
-Analytics libraries are not responsible for manipulating content and therefore flashing isn’t a concern.
+Analytics libraries are not responsible for manipulating content and do not cause flashing.

-This mismatch in timing means that Optimizely Web Experimentation will typically start logging events before your analytics platform does--sometimes several seconds earlier.
+This mismatch in timing means that Optimizely Web Experimentation typically start logging events before your analytics platform does, which can be several seconds earlier.
 This leads to Optimizely Web Experimentation counting more conversions and unique visitors than your analytics platform, as visitors who exit a page very quickly may be tracked by Optimizely Web Experimentation but not your analytics platform.

 You can address this timing mismatch by calling holdEvents